|It's Time to Find Balance with our Voices|

 This isn't the time to start blurting out everything in there that you're upset about.
 The next step is going to the journal to really understand the stories and the patterns in your thinking.
 If you don't, you will more than likely act out stuff instead of consciously acting and saying what you need to.
 If you are really upset at your mother, just yelling at your mother does nothing.
 It only continues the cycles of pain and suffering.
 Instead, you are looking to understand how you talk with your mother and why anything she says or does upsets you.
 That's the start of making a conscious decision in how to use your voice.

 Noticing What You Are SayingSo, what do you talk about?
 Are you speaking just to get attention from others?
 Are you trying to impress others and yourself with your ideas and thoughts?
 Are you just trying to fit in?
 So many of the things we often say really have no bearing on anything real.
 The weather will do what the weather will do.
 Sports athletes will do what sports athletes will do.
-Unless you are actually competing or part of a sports organization, most of the sports talk that goes on really are superfluous.
+Unless you are actually competing or part of a sports organization, most of the sports talk that goes on really is superfluous.
 Whatever the St. Louis Rams did on Sunday in the NFL really doesn't influence most of you, but yet so many ego identities like to attach themselves to these external things.
 Noticing what you are talking about is part of a reflection of what your ego is invested in and who you think you are.